09 Jul 6 Questions About Thermage

 Unlike products such as dermal fillers and cheaper treatments on the market, Thermage results can last for years.

-Is there any downtime involved with Thermage?
+Is there any downtime or risks involved with Thermage?

-There is no downtime following a Thermage treatment itself, however if the patient chooses to incorporate a twilight anaesthetic, then you need to allow a full day for the treatment, and organize a driver to take you to and from the clinic.
+There is no downtime following a Thermage treatment itself, however if the patient chooses to incorporate a twilight anaesthetic, then you need to allow a full day for the treatment, and organise a driver to take you to and from the clinic.

 For more information regarding Thermage, visit thermage.net.au